 David Boles has lived in Eastern Corridor Urban Core for over 35 years, and he finds the workings of a city landscape a wondrous fascination.
 He was born in the barren plains of the Nebraska flatlands and was undergraduate educated at the land grant university and later graduate school taught at Columbia University in the City of New York.
 David Boles, Blogs was founded to help enlighten a dark world.

 David Boles was also the USA East Coast Correspondent for eyepiece magazine, the official publication of the Guild of British Camera Technicians.
 His Boles website has been updated with lots of great links to his life’s work in the Prairie Voice archive.
-You may visit him online at the center of all things: Boles.com
+You may visit him online at IMDb or at the center of all things: Boles.com and his Amazon Author page awaits you!

 Janna also advises hospitals and universities on compliance issues pertaining to the Americans with Disabilities act.
 After the 9/11 tragedy she was deeply involved in Project Liberty to help the disabled come to terms with that life-changing event.